mvysny/vaadin-on-kotlin/docs/nosql_rest_datasources.md

 Adding support for filtering is more complicated than adding support for sorting:

-* Vaadin provides no predefined set of filters which you can use; it is expected that every implementation of `DataProvider` will introduce its own set of filters which are tailored towards that particular `DataProvider`.
+* Vaadin provides no predefined filter class hierarchy which you can use.
+Vaadin expects that every implementation of `DataProvider` will introduce its own set of filters which are tailored towards that particular `DataProvider`.
 Some data providers also have certain limitations, for example some data providers can't handle